 Published by

-Very Good copy, only light general wear.
+Very Good copy, with some light wear.

 1st Edition, Out of print title / used / very good